forestgrape/coronavirus/immune_system.md

 - SARS-2 can replicate in macrophages
 - In most immune cells no replication takes place (e.g. T cells) since cell death is induced.
 But by cell death the immune cell is still knocked out.

-#### Overcome Antibodies
+#### Overcome Acquired Immunity
-[in work]
+[in work, citations coming]
+For coronaviruses waiting until acquired wanes or even jumping generations is usually not an option, thus circumventing acquired immunity is an essential skill.

+##### Overcoming Antibodies Targeting Virions
-For coronaviruses waiting until antibody based immunity wanes or even jumping generations is often not an option, thus circumventing antibodies is an essential skill.
-Coronaviruses have a variety of mechanisms to circumvent antibodies.
-However circumventing antibodies is oft not free for coronaviruses, so antibodies slow down coronaviruses and the immune system has more time.
+Coronaviruses have a variety of mechanisms to circumvent neutralizing antibodies.
+However circumventing neutralizing antibodies is not free for coronaviruses, so antibodies slow down them and the immune system has more time.
-- Mutations
-- Shields
+- Mutate
-  - glycan shields
+- Shield
+  - glycans on the outside
   - variable regions on the outside which mutate with high frequency
-- Masking
+- Mask
   - sensitive regions e.g. receptor binding domains are shielded until primed
-  - different priming steps in different locations in the hosts enabling intrahost spread
+  - different priming steps in different locations in the hosts enabling intra-host spread
-- Exploitation
+- Exploit
-  Exploiting antibody induced phagocytosis
+  Exploiting antibody induced phagocytosis by infecting the phagocyte cell